sindresorhus/write-package/readme.md

 > Write a `package.json` file

 Writes atomically and creates directories for you as needed.
 Sorts dependencies when writing.
-Keeps indentation if the file exists.
+Preserves the indentation if the file already exists.

 ## Install